-Dan Zemanski will enter his fourth season as head men's soccer coach in 2016.
+Dan Zemanski will enter his sixth season as head men's soccer coach in 2018.
 He also spent eight seasons as an assistant coach at Hiram.

-Zemanski four players earn All-NCAC honors, including a First Team All-NCAC selection in Tanner Matthews.
+Zemanski four players earned All-NCAC honors, including a First Team All-NCAC selection in Tanner Matthews.

 Zemanski led the Terriers to a 8-8-2 record in the 2014 season, including a ranking as high at No. 15, after Hiram started 5-1-0.

 Zemanski worked closely with former Head Coach Carl Capellas to build the Hiram program to be one of the most competitive in the nationally respected North Coast Athletic Conference.